 The fine finish of the painting idea might take a while, but you can give it a try.

-Start experimenting with portraits:
+Start Experimenting with Portraits

 Not every artist can be good with portraits, especially in the acrylic painting style.